javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 let mсs = 0.000001;
 ```

 Just like before, using `"e"` can help.
-If we'd like to avoid writing the zeroes explicitly, we could say the same as:
+If we'd like to avoid writing the zeroes explicitly, we could write the same as:

 ```js
 let mcs = 1e-6; // six zeroes to the left from 1